 - difficult feelings such as anger, shame or sadness

 - deal with issues that are preventing you from achieving your ambitions

 - deal with feelings of depression or sadness, and have a more positive outlook on life

 - develop a better understanding of other people’s points of view

 Counselling can often involve exploring difficult or distressing feelings and, as you begin to face them, with the help and support, you should gradually start to feel better.

 A counsellor will not judge you or give you direct advice, but will help you explore alternatives so you can make your own choices.

 Why have online counselling

-Here are some that young people have mentioned for having counseling online:
+Here is some feedback that young people have mentioned after having counseling online:

 “I didn’t have to get a lift to the appointment”……..”I could email when I wanted”….…